 The NGI boasts 1,500 square metres of class 100 and 1000 cleanrooms - the world’s largest academic space of its kind dedicated to graphene research.

-The Institute also houses £11m worth of state-of-the-art equipment to enable academics and industry partners to conduct groundbreaking research.
+The Institute also houses £11m worth of equipment to enable academics and industry partners to conduct groundbreaking research.